-Usage fees, based on the resources in your deployment, such as the number of vCPUs, memory, or GPUs in your deployment.
+Usage fees, based on the resources in your deployment, such as the number of vCPUs, the amount of memory, or the number of GPUs in your deployment.

 Bring your own license (BYOL).
-When you deploy the solution, you sign up for a license on the vendor's website, and the vendor bills you directly.
+When you deploy the product, you sign up for a license on the vendor's website, and the vendor bills you directly.
 Google bills you for the infrastructure separately.

 Pricing plans for Kubernetes apps